 Whether you're craving a classic favorite or eager to explore new flavors, Dough Culture promises a taste of culinary excellence.
 Be sure to check out their special offers, including a 10% discount on Mondays.
 Visit Dough Culture at Canberra Plaza and experience the warmth and deliciousness that has made them a cherished bakery destination.

 Terrible service.
 The fried dough rojak was like a cold, hard rock, which I believe had been refried.
 The sauce is pre-packaged for DIY mixing, instead of being made in-store.
-They skimp on their food quality, yet they keep increasing their prices.
+They skimp on food quality, yet they keep increasing prices.

-Claude Tan
+Melvin Tan

 Positive Reviews